 - Secondary Sexual Characteristics in Boys Study (SSCIB).
-Seven CORNET practices, including 10 CORNET faculties, collaborated with the PROS network in this study that examined the onset of secondary sexual characteristics in boys, with Marcia Giddens, DrPh, PA as the PI.
+Seven CORNET practices, including 10 CORNET faculties, collaborated with the PROS network in this study that examined the onset of secondary sexual characteristics in boys.
+Marcia Giddens, DrPh, PA served as the PI.
 CORNET contributed data on 300 minority and underserved boys, increasing the generalizability of study results.
 Results have been presented at the last two PAS meetings.

-- The Survey of Pediatric Asthma Care Education in Residency (SPACER) Study was completed in 2009.
-This study with Sande Okelo, MD was the PI, with Terry Hetzler and Cindy Ferrell as CORNET co-investigators, was a cross-sectional survey to assess asthma management and incorporation of national practice guidelines by pediatric residents.
-Ten pediatric training programs participated and surveys were obtained form 369 residents.
+- The Survey of Pediatric Asthma Care Education in Residency (SPACER) study was completed in 2009.
+This study, with Sande Okelo, MD as PI, and Terry Hetzler and Cindy Ferrell as CORNET co-investigators, was a cross-sectional survey to assess asthma management and incorporation of national practice guidelines by pediatric residents.
+Ten pediatric training programs participated and surveys were obtained from 369 residents.
 Two PAS abstracts were presented in 2009 and 2010 and a manuscript is under revision.
 Future analysis will compare resident responses to those of practitioners from a similar study Dr. Okelo conducted within the American Academy of Pediatrics and practicing pediatricians.

 - Health Care of Pediatric Residents and their Families.
 This cross-sectional study funded by East Carolina University was led by Kristina Simeonsson, MD and John Olsson, MD and examined pediatric residents' perceived access to health care for themselves and their families, self-prescribing practices, whether colleagues provide care and the care their families receive.
 Nineteen pediatric training programs participated, with 834 residents providing data.
 Results were presented in two posters at the PAS meeting.
 Manuscript preparation has begun.
 The results from this study will help to inform the Residency Review Committee (RRC) and the Accreditation Council for Graduate Medical Education (ACGME).

-- Bright Futures PreSIP (Preventive Services Improvement Project).
+- Bright Futures, Preventive Services Improvement Project (PreSIP).
 Paula Duncan, MD, the PI on this project, obtained funding from HRSA and MCHB for a collaborative project based in four CORNET sites and several practices participating in the QUINN program.
 The goal is to determine if Bright Futures can be easily implemented in a busy clinical setting, targeting children birth to 3 years.
 The methodology is a quality improvement project to develop and test specific changes, using rapid cycle change strategies.
 Results from the project are now in the analysis phase.

-- Adolescent Immunizations within Medical Homes.
-This 3-phase study, funded by the Centers for Disease Control, is a quality improvement study to increase adolescent immunization rates, and collaboration between CORNET and the Rochester practice-based network (GR-PBRN).
+- Adolescent Immunizations within Medical Homes Initiative (AIMHI).
+This 3-phase study, funded by the Centers for Disease Control, is a quality improvement study to increase adolescent immunization rates, and a collaboration between CORNET and the Rochester practice-based network (GR-PBRN).
 Peter Szilagyi, MD, MPH is PI.
 Phase 1 was a survey of 47 CORNET practitioners that determined potential interventions, barriers, strategies and critical components of interventions to enhance immunization of adolescents.
-Results were presented at the PAS meeting.
+Results were presented at the 2011 PAS meeting.
 The second phase has consisted of a series of focus group discussions using a modified Delphi technique.
 Participants have discussed the most feasible and sustainable strategy to enhance adolescent immunizations.
 Use of an EMR and nurse prompts were the most promising tools.
-Currently, Phase 3 is underway, with 12 CORNET sites participating in a trial of 3 different strategies in order to measure the effectiveness of the selected strategies in increasing adolescent vaccination rates and impact on utilization of services in the medical homes.
+In Phase 3, 12 CORNET sites participated in a trial of 3 different strategies in order to measure the effectiveness of the selected strategies in increasing adolescent vaccination rates and impact on utilization of services in the medical homes.